mdgriffith/ui-animation/notes.md

 ## Do Interruptions Stack?
 If two interruptions are called, does the first one that goes into effect negate the second one?
+Nope, they keep stacking and interrupting as necessary.

 ## Steps for Properties instead of Property Groups.